samueldaviddelacruz/restaurant_graphql_CRUD/README.md

 # restaurant_graphql_api

-Restaurant graphql API CRUD made on Django using Graphene and sqlite3
+Restaurant graphql CRUD made on Django using Graphene and sqlite3